-Spring is on its way, and it’s the perfect time to do a big clean out of your closet in anticipation of the new season and warmer weather.
-There’s something refreshing about a full closet clean-out after a long winter, and this time of year always has me ready for some big changes.
+I’m a big fan of spring cleaning during any season, not just spring!
+I typically do a big purge when it starts to get warm, and then again when it starts to get cold.
+There’s something refreshing about a full closet clean-out after a long summer or winter.
 In today’s post, I’m sharing how to spring clean your closet, along with some of my favorite storage and organization items.

 Although the immediate outcome of spring cleaning your closet is typically more space, here are a few other benefits of a giant purge:

 - You may find pieces you forgot you had

 - You’ll know exactly what you have, to avoid accidentally purchasing duplicates or too-similar items